 The University Chemical Safety Training Course is given by the University Chemical/Physical Safety Advisor.
 This 3-hour safety course is held at intervals throughout the year and all members of Earth Sciences and visitors planning to use hazardous chemicals in their research must attend this course before any work commences in any Earth Sciences lab.
+The safety course is also available online and is regularly advertised.

-The Annual Chemical Safety Review of all Lab safety forms will be on held in Friday 7th October 2022 Anyone unable to attend this chemical safety meeting but still needing to use hazardous chemicals or work in an Earth Sciences lab, please contact Jason Day (jafd2@cam.ac.uk) or Maryline Vautravers (mv217@cam.ac.uk) to discuss the relevant safety measures and to arrange to attend the Chemical Safety Training Course at an alternative time.
+The Annual Chemical Safety Review of all Lab safety forms will be on held in Friday 6th October 2023 Anyone unable to attend this chemical safety meeting but still needing to use hazardous chemicals or work in an Earth Sciences lab, please contact Jason Day (jafd2@cam.ac.uk) or Maryline Vautravers (mv217@cam.ac.uk) to discuss the relevant safety measures and to arrange to attend the Chemical Safety Training Course at an alternative time.